HarveyLab/mouseVR/README.md

-**4. Assemble the projector mount.** To make sure that you aren’t messing it up, screw the projector onto the larger of the two pieces using a 3/8"-long 1/4-20 screw through the center hole in the base mount into the threaded hgole on the bottom of the projector.
+**4. Assemble the projector mount.** To make sure that you aren’t messing it up, screw the projector onto the larger of the two pieces using a 3/8"-long 1/4-20 screw through the center hole in the base mount into the threaded hole on the bottom of the projector.
 Make sure it is in the orientation such that the fan on the bottom of the projector is fully visible through the cutout in the acrylic (you may need to flip the acrylic base over).
 Screw the top piece of the mount into place as illustrated and then attach the entire thing to the screen assembly using 1/2" (or longer) 1/4-20 screws.